 What Information Does the Corps Need to Make a Jurisdictional Determination?

 In order for the Corps to make a jurisdictional determination (JD) they must fill out a JD work sheet.
 We are not required to fill out the form, but the Corps will need sufficient information to complete the applicable parts of the JD form.

-The Corps has provided a drawing that shows the relationship of water features to navigable waters and how they relate to the Rapanos requirements.
+The Corps has provided a drawing (pdf, 64kb) that shows the relationship of water features to navigable waters and how they relate to the Rapanos requirements.

 The following information should be included in the Corps submittal:

 Plan sheets and/or aerial photographs that show the relationship between*